 Mercury-Containing Devices

-This item is banned from disposal in the trash in Vermont.
+This item is banned from disposal in the trash by state law in Vermont.
 It must be disposed of as hazardous waste.

 Disposal Options